python-attrs/attrs/docs/examples.rst

    ...     x = attr.ib()
    ...     y = attr.ib()

-These by default, all features are added, so you have immediately a fully functional data class with a nice ``repr`` string and comparison methods.
+By default, all features are added, so you immediately have a fully functional data class with a nice ``repr`` string and comparison methods.

 .. doctest::